 Here you can read some more about digital aspects of drawing:

-- Drawing TheoryDigital Drawing vs. Digital Painting: What the Difference Is and Why You Should Know ItMonika Zagrobelna
+- Drawing TheoryDigital Drawing vs. Digital Painting: What's the Difference?Monika Zagrobelna

 - Drawing TheoryWhy You Shouldn't Get a Graphics TabletMonika Zagrobelna